marawankashlan/Mars_Rover_Penta-b/README.md

 # Mars_Rover_Penta-b

 This is the solution of Mars Rover assessment of penta-b.
-This assessment is an API.

 To run the project from visual studio go to controls file then choose the RoverClassControl file from it, then press on run the project.